An Alcoholic’s View of Rural Thailand – Part Two

 Back in October last year I put my tongue in my cheek and bit hard.
 The result was a light-hearted post titled An Alcoholic’s View of Rural Thailand.
 Today I’d like to follow-up that popular post with part two, and it’s one which I promise required no pressure from my teeth at all.

-For the best part of the past two weeks I’ve spent time with Wonderful Wi at our village house in Udon Thani.
+For the best part of the past two weeks, I’ve spent time with Wonderful Wi at our village house in Udon Thani.
 Our regular day trips around the local area have meant I’ve so far clicked my camera about 500 times.
-I’d like to share some of those pictures with you.
-I’ve added a header and explanation to the photographs which aren’t by any means spectacular, but are ones I feel give a good reflection of rural Thailand and its provincial towns and cities.
+I want to share some of those pictures with you.
+I’ve added a header and explanation to the photographs which aren’t by any means spectacular but are ones I feel give a good reflection of rural Thailand and its provincial towns and cities.

 This post leaves the slice of lemon in the fridge, the gin in the cabinet and will hopefully give a tonic to rural Isaan.

 This is my favourite photo of my holiday so far.
 It was taken just yards from the Mekong River in Nong Khai and showed four Thai monks checking out the neighbourhood.
 Smoke on the water is an appropriate header for this one, although the funk monks might be better as this picture wouldn’t look amiss on a CD music sleeve.